-- The goods or services are only available from a single source - The district shall acquire and maintain a copy of a vendor's sole source letter which specifies the statutory or other reason for its sole source status - A public exigency or emergency will not permit a delay resulting from the competitive solicitation process - The district shall declare a public exigency or emergency prior to making such as purchase of goods or services under this method - The granting agency or pass-through entity authorized the use of a non-competitive proposal method - The district shall obtain written approval/authorization from the granting agency or pass-through entity. - After solicitation of a number of sources, competition is determined to be inadequate - The district shall determine that competition is inadequate if after two (2) solicitations of bids and/or proposal, only one vendor is responsive to the solicitations
+- The goods or services are only available from a single source - o The district shall acquire and maintain a copy of a vendor's sole source letter which specifies the statutory or other reason for its sole source status

+- The TEA Division of Grants Administration Request for Noncompetitive Procurement (Sole Source) Approval Form shall be utilized to request prior approval of a non-competitive sole source proposal. - A public exigency or emergency will not permit a delay resulting from the competitive solicitation process - o The Board shall declare a public exigency or emergency prior to making such as purchase of goods or services under this method - The granting agency or pass-through entity authorized the use of a non-competitive proposal method - The district shall obtain written approval/authorization from the granting agency or pass-through entity. - After solicitation of a number of sources, competition is determined to be inadequate - The district shall determine that competition is inadequate if after two (2) solicitations of bid and/or proposal, only one vendor is responsive to the solicitations